UPDATE: Oct. 18, 2022

 Defense lawyers asked the judge to move the trial feeling Paul and Ruben could not receive a fair trial in San Luis Obispo County.
 The judge wisely granted the motion so as to not give the defense yet another thing to appeal a conviction on.
 What the other “things” are, remains to be seen.
 One big one is the fact the prosecution has yet to discover Kristin’s remains.

 Judge Jennifer O’Keefe will now preside in Superior Court in Salinas County, California.
-Trial expected to begin on or before June 11, 2022.
+Trial has begun and expected to last about three months, but these things take on a life of their own and can end abruptly or go for many more months.

-For the newbies, Paul and his father Ruben Flores are going to trial for their alleged respective involvements in the disappearance of Kristin Smart 26 years ago on the campus of California Polytechnic State University, San Luis Obispo.
+For the newbies, Paul and his father Ruben Flores are accused for their alleged respective involvements in the disappearance of Kristin Smart twenty-six (26) years ago on the campus of California Polytechnic State University, San Luis Obispo (Cal Poly).

-The California Register believes the body of Kristin Denise Smart was/is buried in the rear left corner of the home at 529 E. Branch Street, Arroyo Grande, the home belonging to Paul’s mother Susan Flores.
-We say this with a high degree of probability because of anecdotal and scientific evidence.
+The California Register believes the body of Kristin Denise Smart was and is buried in the rear left corner of the home at 529 E. Branch Street, Arroyo Grande, the home belonging to Paul’s mother Susan Flores.
+We say this with a high degree of probability because of multiple dog alerts and now scientific evidence through a vapor-well soils test.

 The anecdotal evidence suggests that Paul Flores knows a lot more than he’s telling about Kristin’s disappearance.
-Here are some interesting facts that no one is talking about…
+Here are some interesting tidbits that no one is talking about…

-- the earring found on Susan’s back patio by the tenant.
+- the earring found on Susan’s back patio by the tenant (Maryann Lassiter).
 It’s possible Kristin’s earring came off as her body was being moved.
-According to the woman who found the earring, there were specks of dried blood on it.
-She worked at the hospital and was very well aware of what blood looked like on clothes and jewelry.
+According to the woman who found the earring (Maryann Lassiter – former married name), there were specks of dried blood on the earring.
+She worked at a hospital and was very well aware of what blood looked like on clothes and jewelry.

-- the sheriff’s office mysteriously “losing” the earring after received into evidence, the detectives have never been questioned or come forward about their involvement in receiving the earring into custody as potential evidence.
+- the sheriff’s office mysteriously “losing” the earring after Kristin’s parents demanded to see it.
+The earring was received into evidence from the tenants who found it.
+The detectives who received the earring as evidence have never been questioned or come forward about their involvement in receiving the earring into custody as potential evidence in a missing person’s (now murder) investigation.

-- the loss of the photos taken of the earring by sheriff’s detectives.
-Resident tenant Maryann Lassiter said one detective held up the earring while the other took pictures of it.
+- the suspicious loss of the photos taken of the earring by sheriff’s detectives.
+Tenant Maryann Lassiter said one detective held up the earring while the other took pictures of it.
 Those pictures were concealed from the parents of Kristin Smart.
+And, if the earring was actually lost, the detectives who received into custody never described it to the parents in an effort to determine if it was actually an earring that Kristin might have worn or was known to have worn.

-- the frequent attempts by Ruben Flores to obtain the trash can from the rental unit (529 E. Branch St. AG) as described by Joe Lassiter.
-After several attempts to retrieve the trash can, Joe told him to take the trash can and leave him alone.
+- the frequent attempts by Ruben Flores to obtain the trash can from the rental unit (529 E. Branch St. AG) as described by Joe Lassiter tenant of 529 E. Branch St. Arroyo Grande, CA. After several attempts to retrieve the trash can, Joe told him to take the trash can and leave me alone.
 He was tired of the harassment.
-The trash can may have held blood evidence that may have been bothering Ruben Flores terribly.
+It’s suspected the trash can may have contained blood evidence that could have been bothering Ruben Flores terribly and he felt compelled to retrieve it.

 - the multiple alerts by grave-detection dog BUSTER in 2014, who by that point had found hundreds of body all over the world.
 BUSTER was not a certified cadaver dog because when his owner retired BUSTER retired as well… but his finely tuned nose had never retired.